 You can find all my ideas in my blog HERE.

-Has your home turned into a playground filled with pet and kid toys?
+Does your home look like a playground filled with pet and kid toys?
 Mine looks like it was hit by a tornado filled with dog bones and squeaky toys… sound familiar?

 For this task, I challenge you to get all those toys organized.
 But to make the project a bit easier, I outlined a few helpful steps to follow.